realmar/DHCPv6-Client-Android/README.markdown

 Description
 -----------
+This app requires ROOT PREMISSIONS because of the following reasons:
+  - the wide-dhcpv6 client uses the privileged port 546
+  - the client needs to configure network interfaces

 Android doesn't support DHCPv6 out of the box, because Google doesn't want to implement this feature.
 For some people (especially universities and corporations) this is a serious issue, because they require control over their IPv6 addresses.

 This app fixes this issue.
 It requests an IPv6 address using DHCPv6 and makes your Android future-proof.